Welcome to the Ugly Duck farm.

 The difference is that lavender will have red tones, while silver will not.

-On the bird to the right you can see the almost dusty look which separates lavender from silver.
+On the bird above you can see the almost dusty look which separates lavender from silver.

 Please keep in mind that we breed a LOT of pastels and lavender crosses here on our farm.
 While I have heard the dispute that self blue (aka lavender) cannot be pied, wild type, etc...
 That particular misconception is born from the fact that Muscovies have Two different self genes.
 While self blue is very similar in nature to self colored, the two are not identical.
 A lot of lavender ducks are overlooked and mis-labeled because they are pied or wild type.
 While it is ideal to have a self colored self blue, it is not a defining factor of the color.